nlitsme/cpputils/README.md

  * `"%*d"` : width from argument list is not supported.
  * `"%+08d"`  produces the wrong result: the sign will be after the padding, instead of in front.
  * `"%.8s"`  string truncation does not work.
+ * add support for different alphabets in base32/base64.

 (C) 2016 Willem Hengeveld <itsme@xs4all.nl>